Ryan-7/Prototypal-Inhertiance/README.md

 The prototype of Person.prototype is that base object with native methods

-Proof
+Proof -- same object.
 ```
 console.log(Person.prototype.__proto__);
 console.log(john.__proto__.__proto__);
 ```

-Lastly, JS can use reflection
+Lastly, JS can use reflection:

 JS is smart enough to search john's prototype, even though the hasOwnProperty method exists on the prototype of that prototype.